srose69/Loomformer-Paraplex/README.md

 - the configured input length cannot exceed `seq_len`.

 The startup Tria calibration path can select a temporal window and carrier coefficient from a candidate population using condition number, effective rank and population-pass thresholds.

+For SFT, `dataset_cache: otf` accepts a Parquet file or a directory of top-level Parquet shards.
+Rows are partitioned by DDP rank, rendered and tokenized in bounded batches, then packed with compact document metadata. `auto_val_split_pct` cuts a validation tail into `<train_dataset>/val/val_split.parquet` once and reuses its manifest on subsequent runs.
+An epoch with zero trainable examples raises an error containing the active `seq_len`.

 ## Requirements